 But even so, things have more dimensions than one.
 I found out that even in failure or damage, one can still find something useful.
 I ended up profiting in four areas.

-At the same time, working together with so many really great and demanding actors was a valuable life lesson.
+1. Working together with so many really great and demanding actors was a valuable life lesson.
 Working with Ivonni was not easy as I did not want to give her any specific direction or advice, which would have been expected of me, since she was playing my mother.
 And she insisted I did so.
 On my part, I wanted for her to find her own way.
 To get the feeling of the part and interpret it in the most unaffected manner she could, after the full and to the point preparation we had gone through and which rejected giving specific advice during shooting, something I think better be avoided in most cases.
 Admittedly, Ivonni did a pretty good job and in a way that was entirely her own.

 Working with Dimitris Katalifos was a masterclass in its own right, given by a great professional who paid attention to detail.
 I think he gave one of his best performances on film.